Every complete atomic Boolean algebra is the ideal lattice of a cBCK-algebra: BCK-algebras of functions

-\begin{proof} We know $\id(\mc{FS})$ is a bounded distributive lattice, so all that remains is to show we have complements in $\id(\mc{FS})$.
-Given an ideal $I=V(S)$, its complement in $\id(\mc{FS})$ is the obvious natural candidate $V(S^c)$, which follows from Lemma \ref{properties of V}: Thus, $\id(\mc{FS})$ is a Boolean algebra.
+\begin{proof} Assume $\A$ is simple.
+We know $\id(\mc{FS})$ is a bounded distributive lattice (whether $\A$ is simple or not).
+Let $I$ be an ideal of $\mc{FS}$.
+Since $\A$ is simple, Theorem \ref{ideals of FS} gives us $I=V(S)$ for some $S\subseteq X$.
+Then the complement of $I$ in $\id(\mc{FS})$ is the obvious natural candidate $V(S^c)$, which follows from Lemma \ref{properties of V}: Thus, $\id(\mc{FS})$ is a Boolean algebra.

-We saw in Lemma \ref{V is bijective} that $V\colon \mc{P}(X)\to\id(\mc{FS})$ is bijective, and the preceding paragraph shows that $V$ sends complements in $\mc{P}(X)$ to complements in $\id(\mc{FS})$.
+By Lemma \ref{V is bijective}, since $\A$ is simple we know that $V$ is bijective, and the preceding paragraph shows that $V$ sends complements in $\mc{P}(X)$ to complements in $\id(\mc{FS})$.
 Lemma \ref{properties of V} shows that $V$ sends meets to joins and vice versa.
 So $V$ is an Boolean anti-isomorphism, but Boolean algebras are self-dual.
-Hence, $\id(\mc{FS})\cong \mc{P}(X)$. \end{proof}
+Hence, $\id(\mc{FS})\cong \mc{P}(X)$.